A new virus called "Crypto Locker" appeared on the web.

 For the same reasons than the update programs, we recommend you to perform antivirus and anti-malware scans with : Rogue Killer, Malwarebytes Anti-Malware (free or paid) and then with your antivirus.

-CAUTION : Don't run Rogue Killer and Malwarebytes Anti-Malware at the same time.
+WARNING : don't run Rogue Killer and Malwarebytes Anti-Malware at the same time.
 They are scanning tools that can be installed and used in addition to your anti-virus programs but these two don't like being launched simultaneously.

 The reasons why we recommend that you perform these scans are simple :